-State Governments have a key role for development of tourism in their respective states.
-Many states have taken important measures for development of sustainable and responsible tourism.
+State Governments have a key role in the development of tourism in their respective states.
+Many states have taken important measures for the development of sustainable and responsible tourism.
 State Governments will have the primary role in creating momentum for sustainable tourism.